CloudBoltSoftware/xui-packager/README.md

 - `--met_minimum_version_required VERSION` Minimum CloudBolt version number for the XUI
 - `--met_maximum_version_required VERSION` Maximum CloudBolt version number for the XUI
 - `--met_last_updated YYYY-MM-DD` Defaults to today unless specified
-- `--met_inbound_web_hook_dependencies` Optional array of inbound web hook .zip files that are included dependencies for the XUI
+- `--met_inbound_web_hook_dependencies` Optional array of inbound web hook ZIP files that are dependencies for the XUI.
+ZIP files should be in `xui/additional_files` or the custom directory argument provided to `--additional_files_src`

 Paths are relative to the directory in which the command is run (this is the project root if run as an npm script) unless otherwise stated above.